dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 ### Text after block entension

-Some block extension in DFM cannot be recognize in GFM.
+Some block extension in DFM cannot be recognized in GFM.
-In GFM, it be treat as a part of paragraph.
+In GFM, it would be treated as a part of paragraph.
-This cause following content will be treat as a part of paragraph.
+Then, following content would be treated as a part of paragraph.

 For example:
 ```md